What is a Stern Warning?

-Where a stern warning has been administered, the authorities do reserve the right to prosecute the original offence if there has been a breach of the condition or if there has been a fresh offence, especially where the fresh offence is similar to the first.4
+Where a conditional warning has been administered, the authorities do reserve the right to prosecute the original offence if there has been a breach of the condition or if there has been a fresh offence, especially where the fresh offence is similar to the first.2

-Another unsettled issue is whether a stern warning bars a subsequent private prosecution.
-There is no local authority on this.
-The position in the UK is that a stern warning would bar such private prosecution.9 Separately, it is also unclear as to how long a stern warning is maintained by the police and how records of such warnings are shared amongst government agencies – there is no published literature on the matter.
+Having a stern warning will not be reflected on your criminal record.
+Although it is also unclear as to how long a stern warning is maintained by the police and how internal records of such warnings are shared amongst government agencies – there is no published literature on the matter.

 Effects – Criminal Antecedent

 Prior to Jolovan Wham, the District courts had considered stern warnings as relevant in judicial proceedings as a criminal antecedent.
 The District Courts also consider stern warnings for the purposes of sentencing.
-Following are case summaries to elaborate:

 PP v Siew Boon Loong 1 SLR(R) 611: The court accepted the prosecution’s submission that the accused’s antecedents included a) a charge for attempted lurking house-trespass by night and b) for which he was given a stern warning.